Teach Thurrock runs four School Direct Training Programmes which result in the following qualifications:

 Non-Salaried (PGCE) Route - General Primary

-School Direct Non-Salaried Trainees will achieve QTS and a PGCE (Post Graduate Certificate in Education) at a Level 7 which means that they have 60 credits towards a masters degree that they can take up once they are teaching.
+School Direct Non-Salaried Trainees will achieve QTS and a PGCE (Post Graduate Certificate in Education) at a Level 7 which means that they have 60 credits towards a master’s degree that they can take up once they are teaching.

 Non-Salaried (PGCE) Route - FS/KS1

 You will carry out the same training and receive the same qualification at the end but you will train in an Early Years group at the Institute and one of your School Experiences will be in EYFS (Early Years Foundation Stage).
 You choose this route once you have accepted a place on our programme.

-Salaried Route - General Primary
+Apprentice Route - General Primary

 Apprentices will gain Qualified Teaching Status (QTS) through providing evidence of achieving the teaching standards.
 This course begins in June 2022 and we anticipate it ending in June 2023.
 All apprentices gain QTS in the 3rd term and then carry out an EPA (End Point Assessment) which includes an interview and lesson observation.

 In all three programmes you will learn, understand, apply and reflect on the range of teaching and learning strategies needed to establish high quality and effective teaching and learning.
 You will develop a better understanding of the specific educational context for schools and develop a range of strategies to overcome potential challenges to learning and high attainment.
 You will learn how to build professional relationships with young people and colleagues and develop the key skills for a fully inclusive education.
 You will engage in a number of professional dialogues with experienced teachers, trainee teachers and the young people in our cluster of schools in order to reflect on and refine your practice.
 You will teach lessons and participate in interactive professional studies sessions in school and at Greenwich University / Royal Greenwich to deepen your own professional learning.